-Seeing a need for revitalization and economic development of the housing on the East side of Temple, Zoe saw the need for building restorations, moral, self-esteem, and empowerment for the residents was needed.
-This sparked a heart’s desire for her to do more for the community.
+Seeing a lack of revitalization of housing and economic development on the East side of Temple, Zoe recognized the need for building restorations, morale, beautification of neighborhoods, and empowerment for the residents.
+This sparked her heart’s desire for her to do more for the community.
 The founding of Zoё’s Wings Foundation, Incorporated came into fruition from that desire.

 Ms. Grant’s work on the Stapleton Redevelopment of the old Denver International Airport as well as her work on the Lowry Redevelopment of the Lowry Air Force Base which became a

-After many visits and telling the family “I’m coming” she had her eye on the property across from Wayman Manor at least four years prior to moving here.
+After many visits and telling the family “I’m coming to Texas” she had her eye on the property across from Wayman Manor (Currently Renata Square) at least four years prior to moving here.
 Once Zoe settled the purchases of the land began.
 Super excited of hearing the news of Steel Properties’ potential purchase of Wayman Manor to improve the deteriorating building the heart began to pump a little faster.
 Is this really happening?
 Ahhh, yes!

 So how do we fix the problems with deteriorating homes?
 Homeownership and bringing education to the people is an important key to maintaining homes.
 Bringing affordability to the residents with welcomed programs will cut back on some of the rental homes.
 It’s inevitable that homeowners take care of what they own.
 Community makes families more prideful and will encourage their working with the city programs.
-We will work diligently to bring wealth, health and safety back to the urban and inner-city areas of Central Texas.
+We will work diligently to bring wealth, health, and safety back to the urban and inner-city areas of Central Texas.

 And the LORD answered me, and said, Write the vision, and make it plain upon tables, that he may run that readeth it.
 Habakkuk 2:2